AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

 ## AMP for Email format (Beta) {#amp-for-email-format}

-Adobe Campaign enables you to test the new interactive [AMP for Email](https://amp.dev/about/email/) format, which enables to send dynamic emails, under certain conditions.
+Adobe Campaign enables you to try the new interactive [AMP for Email](https://amp.dev/about/email/) format, which enables to send dynamic emails, under certain conditions.

 >[!CAUTION]
 >